 - A mobile app

-- Provides customers with a variety of discounts
+- A variety of potential discounts

 To get a home insurance quote, you will likely need to provide:

 - Your home’s proximity to a fire department and fire hydrant

 - Age of your home

 - Square footage of your home

 - Details about your roof type and age

 - Construction materials, such as floor type, countertop materials and other finishings